gakiwate/draft-gakiwate-dnssd-use-svcb/draft-gakiwate-dnssd-use-svcb.md

 port number specified in the SRV record.

-Once the client has resolved the SRV record to identify the hostname and the port of the service instance, but before the A and AAAA queries are issued the client SHOULD issue an SVCB query.
-The service is translated into a QNAME by prepending the hostname with a label indicating the scheme prefixed with an underscore.
+Once the client has resolved the SRV record to identify the hostname and the port of the service instance, and along with or before the A and AAAA queries are issued, the client can issue a query for an SVCB or HTTPS record, depending on the relevant URI scheme the application is using.
+The client is expected to use "Port Prefix Naming" {{SVCB}} to encode the port learned from the SRV response, and the scheme from the URI being accessed by the application.
+If there is no notion of a URI scheme for the application, then SVCB or HTTPS queries SHOULD NOT be made.
+If the URI scheme is "http" or "https", the client will issue a query for an HTTPS record;
-Since there could be more than one service instance on the same host, "Port Prefix Naming" {{SVCB}} MUST be used.
+and if the port learned from the SRV response, it will leave off the port prefix.

 ## Example Use of SVCB RRs

+Consider an example where the client application starts with a service name `service1._foo._tcp.local` and expects to use a URI scheme of "https".
-For example, if the SRV record for `service1._foo._tcp.example.com` returns a hostname `host1.example.com` and port number 8080.
+The client first queries the SRV record for `service1._foo._tcp.example.com`, which returns a hostname `host1.example.com` and port number 8080.

 ```
    service1._foo._tcp.example.com  3600  IN  SRV   0  0  8080  host1.example.com
 ```

-In this case, the client SHOULD issue a SVCB query for `_8080._foo.host1.example.com`.
+The client application then can synthesize the URI "https://host1.example.com:8080".

+The client then issues issue an HTTPS query for `_8080.host1.example.com`, and A and AAAA queries for `host1.example.com`.

-The service instance operator can publish this SVCB record:
+The service instance operator can publish this HTTPS record:

 ```
-   _8080._foo.host1.example.com  7200  IN SVCB  1  .  ( alpn=h2,h3 )
+   _8080.host1.example.com  7200  IN HTTPS  1  .  ( alpn=h2,h3 )
 ```

 All put together, the client in this case with the `alpn` values learns that the service instance supports h3 (which the client may prefer over h2) speeding up connection establishment with the service with its preferred protocol.
-Other SvcParamKeys such as ipv4hint, ipv6hint may also be used in conjuction.
+Other SvcParamKeys such as `ipv4hint` and  `ipv6hint` can also be present in the HTTPS record.

-As before, the client should then issue A and AAAA queries.
-However, now the client can make an informed decisions on how best to initiate the connection to the service instance based on the information obtained from the SVCB RRs.

 # Security Considerations

+TODO

 # IANA Considerations